GrahamDumpleton-abandoned/mod_wsgi-docs/CheckingYourInstallation.rst

      wsgi_module (shared)
     Syntax OK

-The names reflect that which would have been used with the !LoadModule line in the Apache configuration and not the name of the module file itself.
+The names reflect that which would have been used with the LoadModule line in the Apache configuration and not the name of the module file itself.

 The order in which modules are listed can be important in some cases where